Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 Source: Labguy, a.k.a.
 Richard Diehl, CC BY 3.0

 This service flopped soon though.
 People weren’t yet accustomed to being observed on the phone.
-And besides, they found the service too costly for regular use.
-After just 3 years, the Mod II was discontinued in 1973.
+They also found the service too costly for regular use.

-Through the 1980s and 1990s, a lot of research was put into these technologies by various companies.
-Compression Labs (AT&T’s competitor) launched its corporate video conferencing system in 1982 while 1988 saw Japan’s foray into the industry with Mitsubishi’s videophone.
-Similarly, more and more companies found themselves stepping into the video telecommunications field.
+Through the 1980s and 1990s, Compression Labs (AT&T’s competitor) launched its corporate video conferencing system in 1982 while 1988 saw Japan’s foray into the industry with Mitsubishi’s videophone.

-However, these initial systems of videotelephony were incredibly expensive and mostly designed for use by large corporations.
-Corporate Labs’ product cost a staggering $250,000, so you can imagine that the service was not quite up for grabs to the general public.
+More and more companies found themselves stepping into the video conferencing world.
+However, these initial video calling systems were incredibly expensive and mostly designed for use by large corporations.
+Corporate Labs’ product cost a staggering $250,000, rendering it unfeasible for the public.

 1999: Yahoo!
 Messenger